joshuaellis/react-tensorflow/README.md

   }): [React.MutableRefObject<HTMLVideoElement>, tf.Tensor | null]
 ```

 Provides a ref to be used on a video element, the hook then returns a tensor with shape
 `[1, width, height, 3]` where the width and height are either dictated by the element's width
 & height or the provided argument documented above.
 The options argument while documented
 above can infact take all the properties of the [MediaStreamConstraints](https://developer.mozilla.org/en-US/docs/Web/API/MediaStreamConstraints).

+> :point_right: All the following hooks use useModel under the hood, therefore accepting any of the args
+> passed to `useModel` :point_left:

 ### usePrediction